TickTeam/guide-tt/android_app/13how_to_add_comment_on_a_task.md

 ### How to add comment on a task?
+1.Open TickTick on your android device.

-Select a task and choose “comment” from the option menu to add your comment.
-You can long press your comment content to copy, edit or delete.
-If it is a shared task, all recipients can view your comments and make comments on this task as well.
+2.Enter a task detail page to tap the option menu in the upper right hand corner.

+If it is in a shared list, all members can view your comments and make comments as well.

 You can watch the video below from 00:43 to 01:01.